raspberrypilearning/turtley-amazing/worksheet2.md

 ## Putting it all together

-You can now use the while loops along with the spiral code to make a really pretty spiral.
+You can now use the `while` loops along with the spiral code to make a really pretty spiral.
 Have a look at the code below, and make sure you understand what it is doing.
 Try playing with the value of the variables in the loops, to see what effect this has on the output.

   <iframe src="https://trinket.io/embed/python/91a1daf84e" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-## What Next?
+## What next?

-- Learn how to use `functions` to [draw snowflakes](https://www.raspberrypi.org/learning/turtle-snowflakes/) using turtle.
+- Learn how to use `functions` to [draw snowflakes](https://www.raspberrypi.org/learning/turtle-snowflakes/) using Turtle.
 - Create interactive stories using `lists` in Python with the [Storytime](https://www.raspberrypi.org/learning/storytime/) resource.
 - Take your first steps [controlling physical objects](https://www.raspberrypi.org/learning/getting-started-with-gpio-zero) with Python and a Raspberry Pi.